irajwinder/Pixify/README.md

 - **CoreData**: Used CoreData to store and manage bookmarked images.
 Save essential data locally for offline access.

-- **FileManager**: Employ FileManager to handle the storage of images and videos, ensuring efficient file management within the app.
+- **FileManager**: Employ FileManager to handle the storage of images, ensuring efficient file management within the app.

 ## Technologies Used